 Enlightened individuals throughout history taught similar context except with a tailored style of teaching according to the culture of the era.
 Furthermore, each enlightened sage wrote with their own unique writing style.

-The compositions comparing Moses, Confucus, and Paul are remarkable contrasting writing styles.
+The compositions comparing Moses, Confucius, and Paul are remarkable contrasting writing styles.
 The teaching of human nature and the distinctions between the light and the darkness are similar within the writings of individuals that attained a higher level of consciousness.

 Confucus of China clearly understood that positive qualities are required to attain an amiable level of virtue.
 Also, the stories of mythology illuminate that qualities such as courage, integrity, and trustworthiness are attributes that are essential to gain Divine favor.